creativearmy/monero/README.md

 # Monero Mining Pool Edition forked by MONGOOSE team

 This forked repository is part of a mining pool system codebase built by MONGOOSE team.
 We intend to keep our fork in sync with [monero-project/monero](https://github.com/monero-project/monero).
-In the following architecture diagram, the modules colored in burgundy are included in this public GitHub repository.
-The rest of our mining pool system is kept in a private repository.
+In the following architecture diagram, the modules colored in burgundy are included in this GitHub repository and [creativearmy/xmr-stak](https://github.com/creativearmy/xmr-stak)

 # Architecture Overview